inab-certh/MIE2026-Knowledge-Graph-for-Drug-Safety/README.md

 **Authors**: Kalliopi Kastampolidou, Pantelis Natsiavas
 **Institution**: Institute of Applied Biosciences, Centre for Research & Technology Hellas, Greece

-**Status**: Submitted to MIE 2026 - Under Review
+**Status**: Submitted to MIE 2026 - Accepted

 ---

 ## Abstract

-This repository contains the complete implementation of our conference paper presenting a reproducible pipeline for integrating heterogeneous biomedical data into RDF/OWL knowledge graphs.
-The pipeline combines drug-target interactions (DrugBank), biochemical pathways (Reactome), and adverse drug reactions (SIDER) following defined extraction rules.
-We demonstrate feasibility through a metformin proof-of-concept resulting in 139 RDF triples linking molecular targets to clinical adverse effects.
+This repository accompanies our MIE 2026 paper on knowledge graph construction for adverse drug reaction analysis.
+The pipeline integrates data from three sources (DrugBank (drug-target interactions), Reactome (biochemical pathways) and SIDER (adverse effects)) into RDF/OWL knowledge graphs following defined extraction rules.
+As a proof-of-concept, we applied it to metformin, yielding 139 RDF triples that link molecular targets to clinical adverse effects across all three sources.

 ---